popoff/odin-recipes/README.md

-#Project name: Recipes
+# Project name: Recipes
----
-##Project goals:
+## Project goals:
 1. To build a basic recipe website that consists of:
 - main index page
 - recipe pages
 2. To demonstrate a basic knowledge of:
 - Shell commands
 - Git workflow